Chew/TARDIS-Docs/docs/modules/vortex-manipulator.md

 :::note

-__Note__ For TARDIS version 4.13.0 and below you can download the separate TARDISVortexManipulator plugin JAR from [http://tardisjenkins.duckdns.org:8080/job/TARDISVortexManipulator/](http://tardisjenkins.duckdns.org:8080/job/TARDISVortexManipulator/)
+For TARDIS version 4.13.0 and below you can download the separate TARDISVortexManipulator plugin JAR from [http://tardisjenkins.duckdns.org:8080/job/TARDISVortexManipulator/](http://tardisjenkins.duckdns.org:8080/job/TARDISVortexManipulator/)

   _The instructions below are for the TARDIS module, but are pretty much the same ,with some extra configuration options (